cdascientist/AgenticExample/README.md

    ```

-   **Automated Script will Create, Install, and Tunnle to a small LLM.
-This is the Output:**
+   **Automated Script Output after Creating, Installing, and Tunnling to a small LLM:**
    ```bash
    Description: